 I know not everyone has a large unused loft in their home.
-But the idea behind creating zones is using the little corners and nooks you do have.
+However, the idea behind creating zones is using the little corners and nooks you do have.
 Turn them into a special place for your kids to go.
 Maybe it’s setting aside the end of your kitchen table and leaving out crafting supplies, or trays and tubs of playdough that the kids can access on their own.
 Maybe it’s taking that kids table that isn’t really getting used anymore and turning it into a board game table.
 Maybe you need a “mom zone” to keep your calendar, file mail, and meal plan.
 I created my “mom zone” in our kitchen.
 It is so nice to have all my things in one place.
 Assess what’s not working or take a space that isn’t being used efficiently, then let your imagination flourish.
 Take a look around and share what you come up with!

 Below are a few links to some things that we have in our zones, but don’t feel like you have to buy a bunch of stuff.
 Shop your house first, then see where you need to fill in the blanks.